What I Like About You (TV series): History

-What I Like About You premiered on Friday, September 20, 2002, in the 8PM timeslot.
-On September 11, 2003, the series moved to Thursday nights at 9PM, alongside The Jamie Kennedy Experiment.
-On January 9, 2004, the series moved back to Friday nights, in the 8:30PM timeslot.
-On September 17, 2004, the series moved back to the original 8:00PM timeslot, remaining there until the series finale in March 2006.
+What I Like About You premiered on Friday, September 20, 2002, in the 8.00pm timeslot.
+When the second season premiered on September 11, 2003, the series moved to Thursday nights at 9.00pm, alongside The Jamie Kennedy Experiment.
+On January 9, 2004, the series moved back to Friday nights, in the 8.30pm timeslot.
+With the third season premiere on September 17, 2004, the series moved back to its original 8.00pm timeslot and remained there until the series finale in March 2006.

 International

 In Canada, the series aired on YTV and later on Nickelodeon.

 In Italy, the series aired under the name Le cose che amo di te (The things I Love about you) on Rai 2 from July 7, 2006 until August 2, 2008.

 Streaming

 From January 2021 to January 2023, all four seasons of What I Like About You, began streaming on HBO Max.

 Syndication

 From April to September 2006, reruns of What I Like About You aired as part of The WB’s Daytime WB weekday afternoon programming block alongside 8 Simple Rules.
 Reruns of the series moved to The CW (which replaced The WB) on September 18, 2006, airing for a full hour at 3:00PM on weekdays alongside Reba.
 On September 24, 2007, The CW reduced its daytime reruns of What I Like About You to one episode per day to accommodate the addition of reruns of All of Us, remaining until September 2008.
 Following the series' departure from The CW, the show began airing on ABC Family (now Freeform) in various timeslots during the daytime.
 The N aired the series in early 2009, a few months before their rebranding to TeenNick, where the series aired before subsequently being removed in 2013.